Brexit: An Opportunity for Procurement Professionals

 About the author

-Alejandro Alvarez is UK Director of Operations Performance at Ayming, the business performance consultancy operating across Europe, North America, China and Japan.
+Alejandro Alvarez is Partner of Operations Performance at Ayming based in our London office.
 Alejandro has extensive experience within procurement, having previously held senior roles at Efficio and Henkel.
-He also holds an MBA from the European School of Management & Technology.
+He also holds an MBA from the European School of Management & Technology, Berlin.